estheragbaje/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Two parts of Express I learned are:
+a.
+Middleware
+b.
+Routing

 - [ ] Describe Middleware?

 - [ ] Describe a Resource?